Jogan/android-studio-live-templates/README.markdown

 ##What is this?
 A collection of useful live templates that you can use within your AndroidStudio or IntelliJ IDEA installation.

-##I can haz?
+##How do I add?
 Yes.
-Simply clone the repository to your AndroidStudio's config/templates folder.
+Simply clone the repository and copy its contents to your AndroidStudio's config/templates folder.

 JetBrains [has you covered](https://www.jetbrains.com/idea/webhelp/live-templates.html) in finding the location of this folder.